kletobias/kletobias.github.io/_projects/linux_course_test1.md

 ...
 drwxrwxr-x.
 3 tklein tklein   28 Dec 23 14:03 seinfeld
 ```

 No error message and the original file was not overwritten.
 In both cases `mkdir` only creates a new directory, if no existing one would be overwritten by executing the command.

 There is another use case for the `-p` option.
 One reads in `mkdir --help`\:

-> -p, --parents     no error if existing, make parent directories as needed
+> -p, \-\-parents     no error if existing, make parent directories as needed

 So, if one wanted to create a nested folder in a folder that does not yet exist, without the `-p` option one would have to type something like the following to make that happen.
 Here the aim is to create a folder called 'introduction' inside a non-existing folder called 'the_great_adventure'.
 Example\: